-The results for all combinations are given in tables 1 and 2.
+The results for all combinations are given in Tables 1 and 2.
 Most important observations are a ten times lower accuracy error and a three times lower usability error for methods using outlier correction compared to no correction.
 Methods without outlier correction perform significantly worse.

-From the accuracy results we see that as long as there is some kind of outlier removal (statistical or methods based on the median), accuracy is for most combinations close to the image noise.
+From the accuracy results we see that as long as there is some kind of outlier robustness (statistical outlier removal or methods based on the median), accuracy is for most combinations close to the image noise.
 Exception is the method QofM, which performs slightly worse.
 For changing intensity, the error with correction is ten times lower than without correction.
 Without outlier removal results are significantly worse, even on the section with constant intensity.

 For usability the results are even more consistent.
-All combinations that do some kind of outlier removal (statistical or median) give errors close to the error of correcting with the ground truth.
+All combinations that are robust to outliers (statistical outlier removal or median) give errors close to the error of correcting with the ground truth.
 The error of 6.8% is caused by the fraction of the 20% foreground pixels that overlap in color with the scene.
 This should be compared to no correction, where the error triples in dynamic situations.
-Combinations without outlier removal perform again worse than those with.
+Com-